For Cancer Care, Building a Bridge from Boston to Cairo

 in the classroom

 In the Classroom: Real Apps for Real Global Health

 [VIDEO] At Fifth Annual Mobile Health Showcase at Dimagi, students present global health apps for clients and partners.

-The goal of the Department of Global Health and the associated Center for Global Health and Development is to improve the health of underserved global populations through policy-relevant research; the empowerment of citizens, governments, and organizations; and the education of future global health leaders.
+The goal of the Department of Global Health is to improve the health of underserved global populations through policy-relevant research; the empowerment of citizens, governments, and organizations; and the education of future global health leaders.
 We focus on the world’s three overriding health problems—poverty, disease, and inequity—with emphasis on infectious diseases, management and finance, reproductive health, maternal health, child survival, policy analysis, and research and evaluation methods.